maker-or/circuit-bricks/Docs/GETTING-STARTED.md

 # Getting Started with Circuit-Bricks

+> **⚠️ DEVELOPMENT STATUS WARNING:** Circuit-Bricks is currently in early development stage (Alpha) and NOT recommended for production use.
+APIs are subject to change, features may be incomplete, and stability issues could arise.
+Use at your own risk for experimental or learning purposes only.

 This guide will help you quickly get up and running with Circuit-Bricks, a React + TypeScript library for creating interactive SVG-based electrical circuit diagrams.

 ## Prerequisites